Most children do not get enough fiber.

 - Top whole grain breakfast items with apples, oranges, berries, bananas, almonds, or flaxseed powder

-- Smoothies with fruits, baby spinach, flaxseed powder or chia seed powder
+- Smoothies with fruits, baby spinach, flaxseed powder, or chia seed powder

 Lunch and Dinner

-- Sandwiches and rolls with whole-grain breads
+- Sandwiches and rolls with whole-grain bread

-- Whole-grain pastas
+- Whole-grain pasta

 - Wild or brown rice